 - 6- 8 fresh curry leaves

-- 3 cups acorn squash, about ½ inch pieces
+- 3 cups acorn squash, cut into about ½ inch by ¼ inch thick pieces (I keep the skin)

 - ½ tsp sea salt